markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 Powershell).

 If you don't already have Python installed, `download and install Python <https://www.python.org/downloads/>`_.
-At the time of writing this manual, the recommended version is `Python 3.12.7 <https://www.python.org/downloads/release/python-3127>`_.
+At the time of publication of this manual, the recommended version is `Python 3.12.7 <https://www.python.org/downloads/release/python-3127>`_.

 **Important!** When asked by the installer, make sure to add the Python program to your PATH environment variables.
 If you don't do this, you will not be able to